XKNX/xknx/docs/cover.md

 - `travel_time_up` seconds to reach upper end position.
 Default: 22
 - `invert_position` invert position (payload for eg. set_up() and relative position).
 Default: False
 - `invert_angle` invert angle.
 Default: False
+- `device_class` may be used to store the type of cover, e.g. "shutter" for Home-Assistant (see [cover documentation](https://www.home-assistant.io/integrations/cover/) for details).
 - `device_updated_cb` awaitable callback for each update.

 ## [](#header-2)Example